-215 2.3 Forecasting approaches
+2.3 Forecasting approaches

-Two approaches are used and compared for forecasting, the open loop and the Ensemble Kalman Filter.
-Regardless of the method used, the meteorological observations over the three years preceding the forecast period are used for model spin up to bring models states to values that estimates the eatchment conditions to provide better estimates of initial catchment conditions.
+Two approaches are used and compared for forecasting: the open loop and the Ensemble Kalman 215 Filter.
+Regardless of the method used, the meteorological observations over the three years preceding the forecast period are used for model spin up to provide better estimates of initial catchment conditions.